HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     To return to the Content Reporting landing page, click the back button found on the upper left corner of the Updates page.

-3. On the table, in the **Update** column, there is a button that appears when you hover over a row whose bulk update has been completed.
-Click this button to show a dialog to check the details of each item that has been processed.
+3. On the table, a view action button will display on hover over a row of an already completed bulk update.
+Clicking this button will display the dialog for the list of items processed, and their details.

     ![](../../../../assets/HCL_Content_Reporting_Updates_View_Report_Button.png)